pikaju/kosame/README.md

   ]
 }
 ```

-You can also enable the `serde` feature to automatically annotate all row structs with serde derives.
+You can also enable the `serde` feature to automatically annotate all row structs with Serde derives.

 ### Expressions

 Kosame can parse basic SQL expressions.
 Expressions can be used in various places, one of which is an expression field in your query:

 ```rust
 kosame::query! {
     posts {